andreashuthe/date-time-fields/README.md

-# joda-time-fields Add-on for Vaadin 7
+# date-time-fields Add-on for Vaadin 7

-joda-time-fields is a UI component add-on for Vaadin 7.
+date-time-fields is a UI component add-on for Vaadin 7.
 At the moment it adds Field-Components for DateTime, LocalTime and Interval.

 ## Online demo

-Try the add-on demo at <http://dr4k4n.de:8180/joda-time-fields-demo/>
+Not available

 ## Download release